DIYDave/HTTP-DateTime/README.md

 - User-selectable time zone and European daylight saving time.

 ## How does it work?
 On every request to a web server, first a header is sent back as an answer.
-A request may be for example an API request on Youtube, on Openweathermap, or load request for a HTML page.
+A request may be for example an [API request on Youtube](https://developers.google.com/youtube/v3/), on [Openweathermap](https://openweathermap.org/api), or a [load request for a HTML page](https://www.google.ch).

 Normally, this header is not used except possibly to ask the status of the request.
 Here's an example of a header for a API request on a Youtube server.
 (First part only)
 ```